 - Liposuction is a serious surgery and does involve risks (ask for the full details during a consultation).

 - Some risks can be managed or minimised by following your Surgeons instructions.

 - DO make sure you know what to expect, including healing, recovery and risks, before you consent to surgery.

 Your underlying fitness level is important – liposuction does not treat bad diet and exercise habits.

-Get a good diet & exercise program before you consider Liposuction: Surgery should be a last resort
+Have a good diet and exercise program before you consider Liposuction.
+(Surgery should be a last resort.)

 Wonder if you might be a good candidate for Liposuction in Melbourne?